nodejs/node/doc/api/test.md

 added: REPLACEME
 -->

-* <AbortSignal> Can be used to abort test subtasks when the test has been aborted.
+* {AbortSignal} Can be used to abort test subtasks when the test has been aborted.

 ```js
 test('top level test', async (t) => {